erikdubois/ArchCinnamon/README.md

 # Installing Cinnamon on Arch Linux

-This is my configuration for Cinnamon to be used on any archlinux distribution.
+This is my configuration for Cinnamon to be used on Arch Linux.

 In the installation folder is all the data, explanations and scripts for you to have a great working environment.

 I installed the mdm-display-manager already and enabled it.

+	packer mdm-display-manager
 	sudo systemctl enable mdm
 	sudo systemclt start mdm